 Then, it gives you a choice of features across community, events, sub-groups, online courses, and digital subscriptions.
-In fact, it’s the only modern community platform we reviewed that offered the ability to run your community, virtual events, and online courses together in the same place under your own brand.
+In fact, it’s the only modern community platform we reviewed that offered the ability to run your community, virtual events, native livestreaming, and online courses together in the same place under your own brand.

 With this modern community platform, the days of bolting together a Facebook group or Slack community to your online course and payment system are over.